 - Sleep and fatigue improvement (which affects absence and safety)

-IF can support these improvements, but outcomes depend heavily on sleep regularity, protein intake, resistance training, alcohol pattern, and stress.
-In other words, IF works best as one option inside a broader metabolic health pathway, not as a stand-alone challenge.
+IF can support these improvements, but outcomes depend heavily on sleep regularity, protein intake, resistance training, alcohol consumption, and stress.
+IF works best as one option inside a broader metabolic health pathway, not as a stand-alone challenge.

-If you manage a large hourly or frontline workforce, you’ve probably seen how hard it is to make “healthy routines” stick.
-Here’s the catch: IF can backfire when eating windows shift day-to-day-especially for rotating shift employees-because it can worsen circadian disruption.
+If you manage a large hourly or frontline workforce, you've probably seen how hard it is to make healthy routines stick.
+But IF can backfire when eating windows shift day-to-day, especially for rotating shift employees, because it can worsen circadian disruption.
 That can translate into fatigue, lower adherence, and sometimes even safety issues.

 A more realistic approach is offering a menu of fasting options that reflect real schedules, rather than prescribing one universal window for everyone.

-Even highly motivated employees can’t turn IF into better outcomes if the system around them is hard to use.
+Even highly motivated employees can't turn IF into better outcomes if the system around them is hard to use.
 If baseline labs cost money, coaching is inconvenient, or navigating care feels like work, employees default to trial-and-error.
-That’s when you see “yo-yo utilization”-people stop and start programs, bounce between meds, and rack up avoidable visits.
+The result is yo-yo utilization: people stop and start programs, bounce between meds, and rack up avoidable visits.

-If you want IF to be a net positive, pair it with low-friction preventive care such as:
+If you want IF to be a net positive, pair it with low-friction preventive care:

 - easy access to baseline and follow-up labs (A1c, lipids, BP)